amacati/WhatIfAI/README.md

 <br/><br/>

 <div align="center">
-**Update:** Our video has won the prize as best video of the class!
+<b>Update:</b> Our video has won the prize as best video of the class!

 ![alt text](/documentation/misc/img/AMIJuryAwardSmall.jpg "Best Video Award 2020")